Go to the Nature Institute’s home page

 For example, a grunt or a finger-pointing or an “excited” state of jumping up and down would typically be assumed (quite rightly) to have some initial, unaccounted-for meaning, rather than being merely part of a chain of physical causes and effects.
 So such actions are, from the very beginning, taken to be significant gestures, and therefore are already being imagined as language.

 This is fine as long as we realize what we are doing.
-The grunt and finger-pointing are not the means whereby the non-meaningful becomes meaningful, or non-language becomes language, but stages upon the path by which language comes to ever greater clarity and focus in human consciousness.
-Human history does not record our moving from no language to language, but rather our learning to possess language rather than be unfreely possessed by it (as we might imagine animals to be).
+The grunting and finger-pointing are not the means whereby the non-meaningful becomes meaningful, or non-language becomes language, but stages upon the path by which language comes to ever greater clarity and focus in human consciousness.
+Human history does not record our moving from no language to language, but rather our learning to possess language rather than be unfreely possessed by it (as we might imagine many animals to be).

 This is why Barfield once remarked that to ask about the origin of language “is like asking for the origin of origin”.
 Language just is the origin of things.
 We ourselves had first to be spoken in the deepest and most meaningful language before we could begin internalizing that creative speech and making it our own.